Published 20 May 2021

 In high school, after that history class had become an ambiguous memory, I met Mr. Elle’s daughter Sarah.
 She bleached her hair blonde to really highlight the brunette roots.
 Her heavy makeup was not the sort meant to draw attention to itself like, say, green lipstick, but to make her face extra pale and her eyelashes extra dark.
 Sarah had heard about me from her father (he really liked me!) and so sought me out.
 Though desperately lonely, I never considered Sarah Elles a serious candidate for friend or anything else, this girl too many years younger than me and, in personality, for lack of a better phrase, not weird enough.
 The girls I (rarely, barely) hung out with were nerds who laughed about Slenderman and played Ib.
 Sarah was more of a “popular female clique”-type like you see in cartoons, although there was no particularly popular clique one way or another so far as I knew.
 The last time we spoke, Sarah asked me, apropos of nothing, “Do you think I’ll ever find a perfect someone who’s kind and smart and really hot and loves me?”
 Confused, I told her something to the effect that nobody is perfect.
 That seemed to make her sad, so I added, sincerely, that I was sure she would get together with somebody fine.
 I was a smooth operator.
 Sarah, I guess, was one of those kids whom Mr. Elles beat.

-What might be surprising about Mr. Elles is that he was the first person who caused me to notice social issues.
-One time, he quoted somebody who claimed that gay people were no longer discriminated against.
-Mr. Elles did not agree.
-He said nothing could be further from the truth.
+What might be surprising about Mr. Elles is that he was the first person who introduced social issues to my psychic landscape.
+He once quoted somebody claiming that gay people were no longer discriminated against.
+Mr. Elles said nothing could be further from the truth.
 “That’s like saying Black people have overcome racism,” Mr. Elles said.
-“And think about it,” he went on, still and blocky, awkwardly fidgeting with the Ellestick.
+“And think about it,” he went on, still and blocky, fidgeting with the Ellestick.
 “If you’re straight, did you decide to be straight?
 Or did you just feel attracted to whoever you felt attracted to?
 God made gay people that way.
 So I’m not going to judge them.”

 Do not overestimate Mr. Elle’s progressivism.
-He went on to say that he believed homosexuality was a sin, though he also believed in the golden rule and forgiving people.
-But those comments, in particular that racism was far from being overcome, had, for the first time ever, exposed sheltered little me to contemporary social justice issues.
+He went on to say that he believed homosexuality was a sin, though he also believed in the Golden Rule and forgiveness—even, he said, of John Wayne Gacy if that murderer had sincerely repented.
+But those comments, in particular the persistence of racism, had, for the first time ever, exposed sheltered little me to contemporary social justice issues.
 On another occasion, Mr. Elles commented that he would never blame an Indian for bearing white people a grudge.
 I wish to be clear about this: Mr. Elles made some effort to point out the atrocities and hypocrisies of the historical figures he clearly admired.
 Mr. Elles even told us about the Gnadenhutten massacre.
 None of his ideas were particularly insightful, but they, planted in my mind at a formative age, are the germ of my social consciousness.
 Yet Mr. Elles still adored Washington and the heinous Jackson.
 What admiring someone whom he concedes to have committed genocide says about a man, I leave for others to decide.
 But there are millions of Mr. Elleses who bear the same sort of admiration.
 How many of them think even to feign self-reflection?

 I have not seen Mr. Elles in years.
 If he still works at that school, I could always visit, but I prefer to keep him a memory.
 I do not want to know how he ended up in the age of Trump.
-Did he forget his slightly anti-racist and anti-homophobic positions and golden rule theology to embrace the openly white supremacist sexual predator?
+Did he forget his slightly anti-racist and anti-homophobic positions and Golden Rule theology to embrace the openly white supremacist sexual predator?
 Did slight pushbacks against racism cause him, too, to give in to the worst aspects of his disposition?
-Does he rank among the elders who lost his mind to conspiracy theories like the thousands fallen to sinister nonsense like QAnon?
+Is he among the elders who lost his mind to Trumpism or to conspiracy theories like the thousands fallen to sinister nonsense like QAnon?
+Perhaps Mr. Elles has become a better person.
 Perhaps Trump was too far for Mr. Elles.
-Perhaps Mr. Elles recognized the inherent racism of the American project.
-Perhaps Mr. Elles has become a better person.
 But Trump’s favorite president is also the incompetent, genocidal white supremacist fake populist Andrew Jackson.
 I do not know if Mr. Elles the person went down any of these routes to fascism.
 But Mr. Elles the concept did.
 There are no more wholesome, bumbling conservative old men.
 I realize, now, there never were.
-I have seen the Mr. Elleses become bolder in their snickering at women, remarks that dissenters should be summarily shot, and kneejerk need to assure me Henry Ford was NOT a Nazi, he was just an anti-Semitic, anti-democratic white supremacist who admired Hitler, spread Nazi propaganda, and was awarded with high official recognition by the Nazi Party.
+I have seen the Mr. Elleses become bolder in their snickering at women, embrace of racism, remarks that dissenters should be summarily shot.
 I still recall seeing a certain pair of Mr. Elleses furious when they realized some guy they had known in college had since been called racist for supporting voter suppression.
 “Imagine—him!
 Racist!”
 As though the mere notion that somebody they had not seen in years might be racist was so absurd it should be dismissed out of hand.
 They responded this way because they, correctly, sensed their own unchallenged racism.
 They could, correctly, imagine themselves as abusers before they could ever imagine themselves as victims.

 It is no wonder that so many Americans swung toward fascism, and not only because of voter disenfranchisement in the opposite direction the Republican propaganda now lies about.
-Fascism, starting from the OG fascists in Italy, is always about the dominant class of an imperial state, feeling threatened by the barest possible concessions the left has eked out, importing the terror the empire used abroad back to the metropole on the wings of a mythologized glorious past based on their vague nostalgia for childhood and intense and perhaps unconscious fear of justice being done to them for what they have done to the oppressed.
+Fascism, starting from the OG fascists in Italy, is always about the dominant class of an imperial state, feeling threatened by the barest possible concessions the left has eked out, importing the terror the empire used abroad back to the metropole on the wings of a mythologized glorious past based on their vague nostalgia for childhood and intense and perhaps unconscious fear of a reckoning for their country’s injustice.
 In the US, after the systematic destruction of a legitimate mass left-wing consciousness during the Cold War, with no narrative floating around that actually explains what has gone wrong, it is no wonder millions have latched onto baseless conspiracy theories and that this nonsense skews increasingly toward fascism.
-It is even less surprising given the sorry state of public education in this country that has resulted from the systemic neoliberal looting of every single aspect of human existence.
-Further, when the returning left-wing narrative points to the Mr. Elleses’ articles of faith as the cause of what went wrong, it is no wonder, rather than accept their error, they latch onto whatever narratives allow them to dodge the inconvenience and pain and self-doubt of what they have done to their children so that they can preserve the everyday comfort of their dwindling years.
+It is even less surprising given the sorry state of public education that has resulted from the systemic neoliberal looting of every aspect of human existence.
+Further, when the returning left-wing narrative points to the Mr. Elleses’ free market articles of faith as the cause of what went wrong, rather than accept their error, they latch onto whatever narratives allow them to dodge the inconvenience and pain and self-doubt of what they have done to their children so that they can preserve the everyday comfort of their dwindling years.

 Mr. Elles truly did win me over back then.
 I am not bitter.
 A previous Mr. Elles must have won him over too.
 There, but for the grace of God, go I. Sometimes I recall the H. P. Lovecraft story “The Shadow Over Innsmouth,” in which the narrator discovers nightmarish human-fish-hybrid monsters who rule the city Innsmouth because their ancestors achieved economic prosperity at the cost of their literal humanity.
 The narrator escapes them.
 Later, however, he learns that his family comes from Innsmouth.
 He, too, is becoming a fish-monster—and, worse, he likes it.
 I have long been terrified that I too was cursed from birth to become another Mr. Elles, no matter what I do, no matter how far I might run.
 This is because the only way to stop that process is to fight it, and I am no fighter.
-H. P. Lovecraft, of course, was a proud racist.
+The fascist bigot H. P. Lovecraft, of course, did not care about generational wealth.
+He meant the story to be about miscegenation.

 The last time I saw Mr. Elles was in either my sophomore or senior year of high school, when I happened to be visiting the middle school for some reason.
 Already there, I decided to stop by and say hello.
 Mr. Elles, hunched over his laptop, sat at a desk, not his big desk in the back of the room but one of the child-sized desks the eighth graders used.
 The Ellestick leaned against the corner by the pencil sharpener.
 The tile, the florescent lights, the American flag on the wall, all were the same as when I had sat there adoring George Washington.
 It was like stepping into a memory.
 Looking up, Mr. Elles said, “Hey, Big William!”
 Perhaps I had grown taller, or it was that I stood while he sat, but Mr. Elles alone looked different.
 He was so small.
 Drenched in sweat, he smiled, but not wholly, his expression somehow strange.
 Having made some perfunctory comments, I left him there, grading assignments.